dbo99/csdvr----calsimII-data-vis-in-r/README.md

 #  Plotting - summary statistics first, timeseries below #
 #### select DVs and run `df_create.r` to create `df` and `df_diff` `data.frame`s ####
 - use functions with suffix *`_d`* on `data.frame` `df_diff` for difference plots (ie unlike above a separate function assumed for each `df` (use function without *`_d`* suffix) and `df_diff` (use function with *`_d`* suffix )
+- some linked to example plots using the function

 ## bar plots - annual means and medians ##
 ### pb - plot bars - annual mean  ###